Dientamoeba: Treatment

 Once diagnosed, E. vermicularis is also searched for throughout the body.
 The age and clinical status of the patient will determine the treatment given.
 If the patient is a child, a temporary treatment would be offered to test if symptoms can be alleviated, otherwise, another diagnosis and treatment are required.
 If the child is asymptomatic, then treatment is not necessary.
-Iodoquinol is the primary drug treatment for dientamoebiasis, unfortunately there are side effects such as abdominal cramping, nausea, and rash.
+Iodoquinol is the primary drug treatment for dientamoebiasis, but there are side effects such as abdominal cramping, nausea, and rash.
 There are other medications that treat dientamoebiasis, including paromomycin and metronidazole.
 Tetracycline and doxycycline have also been used as a form of treatment.
 Drugs such as secnidazole and ornidazole have been used as well, but are not available in the United States.

 Epidemiology

 Dientamoeba fragilis has an estimated prevalence throughout the United States.
 Unlike majority of parasitic infections, D. fragilis is more prevalent in well-developed countries as opposed to disadvantaged and resource poor nations.
 The parasite is also endemic in crowded communities (i.e institutions), populations with unsatisfactory sanitation conditions, and individuals who travel to underprivileged countries.
 Globally, the prevalence of D. fragilis ranges from 0.3% to 90%, occurring in multiple countries including many urbanized cities such as Los Angeles, California and Sydney, Australia.
 Recently, D. fragilis was considered to be more prevalent than Giardia, thus leading to better diagnostics.